Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 meuse.grid$zinc_ok_range <- sqrt(zinc.ok$krige.var)
 ```

 in this case geoR automatically back-transforms values to the original scale, which is a recommended feature.
-Comparison of predictions and prediction error maps produced using geoR (ordinary kriging) and RFsp (with buffer distances and by just using coordinates) is given in Fig. \@ref(fig:comparison-OK-RF-zinc-meuse).
+Comparison of predictions and prediction error maps produced using geoR (ordinary kriging) and RFsp (with buffer distances and using just coordinates) is given in Fig. \@ref(fig:comparison-OK-RF-zinc-meuse).

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_comparison_OK_RF_zinc_meuse.png" alt="Comparison of predictions based on ordinary kriging as implemented in the geoR package (left) and random forest (right) for Zinc concentrations, Meuse data set: (first row) predicted concentrations in log-scale and (second row) standard deviation of the prediction errors for OK and RF methods.
 Image source: Hengl et al. (2018) doi: 10.7717/peerj.5518." width="100%" />